Asian Text, Global Context

 SOAS University of London

 Citations and Publications

-All papers submitted to the CALA 2020 will be considered for review for publication in Top Tier journals and monographs.
+All papers submitted to The GLOCAL CALA 2020 will be considered for review for publication in Top Tier journals and monographs.

 Parkcity Everly Hotel

 Abstract and poster proposal submission – Second Call

 No later than June 10, 2019 (for first call)

 No later than September 1, 2019 (for second call)